Thursday, 4 May 2023

 Seldom do two ME patients present with the same set of symptoms and severities, a person with ME has a unique set of symptoms and fluctuating severities, as well as their own unique response to exertion, and response to medications, With that in mind it is important to know that each patient that a doctor or other healthcare staff sees will have their own individual needs.

 Included below are two sample documents which may be completed by the patient to outline their individual needs.
-They are carried by some patients who attend in a healthcare setting such as a hospital or in ED and include important in-patient information and discharge planning notes, i.e., Personal Care Plan and Needs Statement
+They are carried by some patients who attend in a healthcare setting such as a hospital or in ED and include important in-patient information and discharge planning notes, i.e., Hospital Transfer Notes, Personal Care Plan and Needs Statement

 Personal Care Plan